 What if I’m having issues linking my bank account?

-If you are having trouble finding your bank, please try the following:
+If you are trying to link your bank account but are cannot find your bank, please try the following:

-When you manually add your bank account to Stash with your routing and account numbers, we send a set of two micro-deposits to your bank account to verify ownership.
+If you manually add your bank account to Stash with your routing and account numbers, Stash will issue two micro-deposits to your bank account to verify ownership.
 These will appear as two small deposits of less than $0.50 each.

 You’ll see these deposits/debits in your bank account within 1-3 business days as separate items on your bank statement.
-Once you do, you can log back into your Stash account in order to verify your bank account by inputting these two amounts.
+Once you do, you can log back into your Stash account and verify your bank account by inputting these two amounts.

-After about 3 business days, we’ll then initiate a withdrawal of these amounts from your bank account.
+After about 3 business days, Stash will initiate a withdrawal of these amounts from your bank account.

 we've already answered.